 1966 found the Platters with Musicor, where they scored their biggest hit of the 60s: the uptempo "With This Ring" (#14 Pop).
 The group now consisted of Sonny Turner, Nate Nelson, Sandra Dawn, David Lynch, and Herb Reed.

 When David Lynch finally left in early 1967 (replaced by Larry Johnson), he formed the Original Platters, along with Zola Taylor and Paul Robi.
+It's surprising that Lynch would go along with this; his reason for quitting the Platters was his wife's urging that he spend more time with his large family to see them through their teenage years.
 Herb Reed remained with the Buck Ram Platters until 1969, when he too left to form his own group.

 Sonny Turner led the Buck Ram Platters for all of the 60s.
-When he left in 1970, Monroe Powell, formerly of Billy Ward's Dominoes, became lead singer as the group had some releases (as the Buck Ram Platters) on Ram's Buck Ram, Avalanche, and Antler labels.
+When he left in 1970, Monroe Powell, formerly of Billy Ward's Dominoes, became lead singer.
+The group had some releases (as the Buck Ram Platters) on on Ram's own labels: Buck Ram Presents (for example, "Personality"/"Who's Sorry Now" in 1977), Avalanche (for example, "Sunday With You"/"If The World Loved" in 1973), Antler (for example, "Shake What Your Mama Gave You"/"You" in 1982), and Personality Lucky Buck (for example, "The Great Pretender"/"Baby Come Back Home" in December 1971).
 For twenty-five years Powell continued to front a group whose sound had long retained its power to evoke the memory of an age.

 Over the years, Tony Williams, Sonny Turner, Herb Reed, Zola Taylor, and Monroe Powell have all had Platters groups (so did loads of singers that you'd never identify with the Platters at all).
 It's been quite a lucrative franchise.